Help keep Howard County beautiful! Only FOUR days a year can make a BIG difference!

 Howard County will provide you with portable safety warning signs, safety vests, and plastic bags for use during clean up activities.
 Recommended clean-up attire includes light-colored clothing, long pants, shirts with long sleeves, brightly colored hats, heavy gloves and sturdy soled footwear.

 Obtain a complete volunteer packet, including the program guidelines and other necessary forms explaining the program before you get started.
-Contact Larry Wiley, Department of Public Works Adopt-A-Road program Coordinator, at (410) 313-7472 today for details.
-Following three clean-ups within a six-month period (required), a sign will be posted in the area to acknowledge acknowledging the efforts contribued by you or your organization.
+Contact Larry Wiley, Department of Public Works Adopt-A-Road program Coordinator, at (410) 313-7472 for details.
+Following the required three clean-ups within a six-month period, a sign will be posted in the area to acknowledge the efforts contributed by you or your organization.